carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 ### Amazon Simple Notification Service (SNS)

-- Keywords: Pushing Messages, Multiple consumer (subscribers)
+- Keywords: Pushing Messages, Multiple consumer (subscribers), Decoupling

 ![A2A](https://d1.awsstatic.com/Product-Page-Diagram_Amazon-SNS_Event-Driven-SNS-Compute%402x.03cb54865e1c586c26ee73f9dff0dc079125e9dc.png)

 ![producer-consumer](https://betterdev.blog/app/uploads/2021/08/sns-messaging.png)

 - Managed Messaging Service that allows you **push** (Instantaneous) **messages on SNS topic and all topic subscribers receive those messages**.
-- Consumers needs to subscribe to the topic to receive the messages.
+- Consumers **needs to subscribe to the topic to receive the messages**.
 Then, one topic can support deliveries to multiple endpoint types:
   - Lambda function
   - SQS ==> Fanout pattern: Messages sent to the SNS topic and then forwarded to multiple SQS queues that are subscribed to the topic.
 The messages can then be processed by different consumer applications from these queues.
+  - Kinesis Firehose
   - HTTP endpoint
   - Mobile phone – via SMS
   - Mobile app – via push notification
   - Email
-  - Kinesis Firehose
 - Highly available as all messages stored across multiple regions.
 - You can setup a Subscription Filter Policy which is JSON policy to send the filtered messages to specific subscribers.
 - Inexpensive, pay-as-you-go model with no up-front costs.